lukepinedaa/CMSC-124-Project/README.md

 *These modules are built into the Python's standard library.
-To install python, visit this [link](https://www.python.org/downloads/).*
+To install Python, visit this [link](https://www.python.org/downloads/).*